sachinchoolur/lightGallery/README.md

 });
 ```
 #### The markup
 lightgallery does not force you to use any kind of markup. you can use whatever markup you want.
-But i suggest you to use the following markup.
-[Here](http://sachinchoolur.github.io/lightGallery/demos/html-markup.html) you can find the detailed examples of deferent kind of markups.
+But I suggest you to use the following markup.
+[Here](http://sachinchoolur.github.io/lightGallery/demos/html-markup.html) you can find the detailed examples of different kind of markups.
 ``` html
 <div id="lightgallery">
   <a href="img/img1.jpg">